Rekanksha/AmazonClone/README.md

 # AmazonClone
 This is a project that replicates the look and feel of the Amazon website using HTML and CSS.
-It serves as a demonstration of front-end web development skills and showcases your ability to create a visually appealing web page.
+It serves as a demonstration of front-end web development skills and showcases  ability to create a visually appealing web page.

 ## Features